Kubson908/monitor-awarii/README.md

 ## About the project
 <div align="justify">
   This is a part of a bigger project made by 4 teams.
-The web application is used to monitor machine malfunctions on a production hall.
+The web application is designed to monitor machine malfunctions in a production hall.
   The application allows users to assign malfunction to worker by drag and drop functionality.
   User can also display image from a camera next to the position.
-In addition to the monitor application, we wrote a REST API common to all teams.
+Besides the monitoring application, we developed a common REST API for all teams.
 </div>

 ## Built with